aalexlu/content/ACurrent/Sociolinguistics/8 Language Variation and Language Change.md

 		- **Linguistic marketplace**: certain linguistic forms are assigned symbolic value because of their association with middle class (who also ensure it retains that value)
 			- Standard variants tend to peak in 20s, when speaking standardly affords people better jobs or better success in jobs
 			- Retreat in middle age because they don't feel the pressure of the linguistic market as much, maybe not job hunting or retiring
+- **Community-wide change**: when an entire community switches to the use of a new variant
+	- Possibility, but pretty rare…
+	- Taboo: an elder named Rose dies, and so people stop referring to flowers as “roses”

+#### Types of change
+- Does it affect the individaul, community, or both?
+- Does it happen gradually or abruptly?

+#### Summary slide

 ---